Online MFT Programs: Marriage & Family Therapy Masters

 However, be aware that some primarily online MFT programs may still have offline elements, including things like clinical training through an internship or practicum, or presenting your thesis or dissertation, which may need to be completed on campus.
 Additionally, if you’re enrolling in an online program designed for students seeking licensure, make sure the program you choose aligns with the education requirements in your state.

-Popular Schools with Online Marriage and Family Counseling Degrees
+Popular Schools with Online Counseling Psychology Programs – Degrees

 Online Marriage and Family Therapy Programs: Areas of Focus